Pre-orders are now open.

 Here's everything you need to know to experience this special annual event:

-The Hellebores sale is a one-day event, taking place on March 28, 2026.
+The Hellebore Sale is a one-day event, taking place on March 28, 2026.

-Join us at the Visitor's Centre that day, and you'll be able to pick up your pre-order AND shop for additional plants and gardening items.
+• Join us at the Visitor Centre that day, and you'll be able to pick up your pre-order AND shop for additional plants and gardening items.

-Pre-orders open on February 17, 2026.
-If you've signed up for our e-newsletter, you'll get an email notification.
+• If you've signed up for our e-newsletter, you'll get an email notification.
+As these beauties frequently sell out, we recommend ordering as soon as possible!

 P.S.
-Members get an exclusive shopping window before pre-orders open to the public, AND save 10% on their purchase.
+Members receive an exclusive shopping window before pre-orders open to the public, AND save 10% on their purchase.

 What's so special about hellebores?